 I joined the University of Michigan in 2003.
 I have a joint appointment at the department of Near Eastern Studies and the Frankel Center for Judaic Studies.
 I studied at the Hebrew University and completed my PhD at UC Berkeley.
 I was a visiting scholar at Harvard, Ben Gurion and Tel Aviv universities.

 As a specialist in modern Hebrew and Jewish literature and culture, I am interested in Hebrew literature written in Palestine/Israel, Europe and America, as well as Jewish literature in Yiddish, English, German and other languages .
-I am the author of the award-winning book Literary Passports: The Making of Modernism Hebrew Fiction in Europe (Stanford, 2011), and the editor and co-editor of two volumes dealing with gender and Hebrew literature.
+I am the author of the award-winning book Literary Passports: The Making of Modernism Hebrew Fiction in Europe (Stanford, 2011), I am the editor of Women’s Hebrew Poetry on American Shores: Poems by Anne Kleiman and Annabelle Farmelant (Wayne State, 2015), and the co-editor of Hebrew, Gender and Modernity: Critical Responses to Dvora Baron’s Fiction (Maryland, 2007).
 I published many articles in scholarly journals, as well as in Ha’aertz, The New Republic, The Jewish Week and other journals and newspapers.